 6. Shop clearance sales at Target, Walmart, Walgreens and Rite Aid year-round for stocking stuffers and small gifts for your friends’ kids or nieces and nephews.

 7. Stock up on online freebie offers and other clearance items to make themed baskets (thoughtful and cheap!).
 Think movie/date nights, pamper yourself, baking, chocolate lovers, coffee and more!
 Start by purchasing inexpensive baskets at Michael’s or Joann’s with store coupons or find gently used ones at garage sales throughout the summer.
+Some stores run some pretty decent gift card deals (extra Rewards points, cash rebate offers, etc) during the holidays and these would be great to add to a gift basket!

 8. Think creatively about gifts and take advantage of store sales cycles.
 July and August bring back-to-school deals.
 Stock-up on markers, crayons, glue, etc. and make someone on your list a craft pack.
 Summer also brings crazy deals on condiments and BBQ items.
 Make a BBQ lovers basket for a master griller on your list.
 November brings great deals on baking items, so wrap those deals up for someone who loves to bake!